spiral/docs/console/overview.md

 ```

 ## Configuration
-By default ConsoleDispatcher is able to locate command automatically, you always alter it's behaviour by modifying console config:
+By default, ConsoleDispatcher is able to locate command automatically, you can always alter it's behaviour by modifying console config:

 ```php
 return [